whypam/Express-Static-Route-Example/README.md

 - Open a browser and enter `localhost:[the port you set to listen to]`.
 - You should see `index.html`.
 - Look up your computer WiFi IP from network configuration.
-- On a smarthphone or another computer, browser to the WiFi IP with the port #, your `index.html ` should pop up.
+- On a smarthphone or another computer, browse to the WiFi IP with the port #, your `index.html ` should pop up.
 - Make sure other devices share the same WiFi.
-- If your computer is set up for a static IP, other devices should be able to brower your site from anywhere with Internet connection.
+- If your computer is set up for a static IP, other devices should be able to browe your site from anywhere with Internet connection.
 - An [example of Express Static Route](https://github.com/whypam/Express-Static-Route-Example.git) from GitHub.

 ## Bonus Task